serasr/agentic-focus-buddy/README.md

 ---

 ## Credits & Author
 **Created by:** Sera

-Part of my *“Agentic AI”* learning journey, building small, reasoning-driven systems to explore how AI can move from reactive to proactive behavior.
+Part of my *“Agentic AI”* learning journey - building small reasoning-driven systems to explore how AI can move from reactive to proactive behavior.